RiccardoDelrio/shop/frontend/BackendRoutes.md

 ### Get Products by Macroarea

 `GET /macroareas/:slug/products`
 Returns all products for a given macroarea (by slug).
+This is the only way to get all products for a macroarea.

 ## Category Routes